 Please note that bicycles with electric assist motors (e-bikes) are permitted on signed or designated trails within Crooked River Park, provided they meet the definitions and criteria for e-bike use as outlined in the BC Parks cycling guidelines.

 The park is located 70km north of Prince George on Highway #97.
 This is approximately a one hour drive.
-The closest communities, towns and cities are Bear Lake and Prince George.
+The closest communities are Bear Lake and Prince George.

 This park proudly operated by: